Kalikoze/be_resources/module4/lessons/intro_to_graphql.md

 app.listen(3000, ()=> console.log('Express GraphQL Server Now Running On localhost:3000/graphql'));
 ```

-When we run `npm start` and visit `http://localhost:3000/graphql` we will see an interactive GraphQL window.
+When we run `node index.js` and visit `http://localhost:3000/graphql` we get an error, because we need to build our schema and resolver first.

 ## Design Our Simple Pet-Owner App